True or False…

 8. I want to be with other believers.

-1 John 4:7-8 says that one who truly belongs to God loves others and I John 2:19 says that those who do not belong to God eventually stop being a Christian.
-Together these two verses imply that a true follower of Jesus wants to be with believers.
-If you say that you want to be with other believers, and do you attend church, then you are not a Christian.
+1 John 4:7-8, 20 says that those who are believers will be loving others and I John 4:20 says that those who say they love God but hate others are liars.
+Together these two verses teach us that a true follower of Jesus wants to be with other believers.
+Therefore, if you say that you want to be with other believers, but do not attend church when physically able to do so, then most likely you are not a Christian (1 John 2:19).

 Beloved, let us love one another, for love is from God; and everyone who loves is born of God and knows God.
 The one who does not love does not know God, for God is love.
 1 John 4:7-8 (NASB)